What is a Pell Grant and how do I apply?

 Eligible students can receive the Pell Grant each year they’re enrolled, up to 12 terms or roughly six years.
 Students who enroll for three terms in an academic year may be able to receive up to 150 percent of their scheduled Pell Grant award for that year.

-However, these grants are geared toward students who experience exceptional financial need, so those from low-income families are most likely to qualify for the maximum award amount.
+However, these grants are geared toward students who experience exceptional financial needs, so those from low-income families are most likely to qualify for the maximum award amount.
 Other factors, like the school’s cost of attendance (COA), are also factored into your eligibility.

 How do I apply for a Pell Grant?

 To see if you qualify for a Pell Grant and other financial aid, you’ll start by filling out the Free Application for Federal Student Aid (FAFSA).
 This form helps schools and government bodies determine how much aid each student is eligible for.
+The application process is relatively simple and requires submitting your parents’ financial information or your income if you are supporting yourself.

 How do I receive my Pell Grant?